Food Science and Nutrition

-The Department of Food Science and Nutrition (FdSN) consists of Illinois Institute of Technology faculty, in collaboration with U.S. Food and Drug Administration (FDA) scientists, and food industry experts, and provides a unique training ground for individuals seeking graduate education in food safety and technology and food process engineering.
+The Department of Food Science and Nutrition (FdSN) at the School of Applied Technology and the Institute for Food Safety and Health (IFSH), with Illinois Institute of Technology faculty, U.S. Food and Drug Administration (FDA) scientists, and food industry experts, provides a unique training ground for individuals seeking graduate education in food safety and technology and food process engineering.

 Study of chemical structures, types, and metabolism of carbohydrates, lipids, and proteins.
 Discussion of the biological and chemical roles of vitamins and minerals.
 Application and integration of metabolic knowledge with health promotion and chronic disease.

 This course is an introduction to writing and presenting on scientific research with a focus on skills necessary for research at IIT's Institute for Food Safety and Health.
 Topics will include defining a problem, structuring a literature review, creating a research proposal, and written and oral presentation of research results.

 Introduction of biotechnology in the food industry including genetic engineering of microorganisms.
 Fundamentals of microbial genomics and proteomics.
 Practice of a variety of software and bioinformatics tools including database search, sequence alignment, phylogenetic and cluster analyses, gene production, genomic map construction, and structural and functional prediction of proteins.
 Applications of DNA fingerprinting techniques in food safety and public health.

 Principles of occurrence and control.
 Importance of sanitation and prevention of public health problems.
 Microbiological contaminants and methods for their detection.
 Mechanisms of microbial inactivation.